 No-fault divorce update

-New ‘no-fault’ divorce legislation came into effect on 6 April 2022 that changed how you file for divorce.
+New no-fault divorce legislation came into effect on 6 April 2022 and changed how you file for divorce.

 What is unreasonable behaviour?

-Of the five possible grounds for divorce, unreasonable behaviour is the most used.
-This is because it can be used to describe a broad range of behaviours, from the irritating to the illegal.
+Of the five former grounds for divorce, unreasonable behaviour was the most commonly used.
+This is because it could cover a broad range of conduct, from irritating habits to illegal behaviour.

-That said, some behaviours come up time and again.
-Here are the most common examples of unreasonable behaviour.
+That said, some examples came up time and again.
+Here are some of the most common examples of unreasonable behaviour.

 1. Domestic abuse

-Domestic abuse is the most serious form of unreasonable behaviour.
+Domestic abuse is one of the most serious forms of unreasonable behaviour.

 No one should have to live with a partner who subjects them to physical, emotional, mental, or sexual abuse.
-It goes without saying that you should leave your spouse immediately if you’re being abused.
+If you are being abused, you should seek support and take steps to protect yourself as soon as possible.

-Remember that domestic abuse may not always be physical.
-Frightening or intimidating behaviour from your partner can be just as damaging to your wellbeing.
+Remember that domestic abuse is not always physical.
+Frightening, controlling, or intimidating behaviour can be just as damaging to your wellbeing.

-If you're a victim of domestic abuse, you might be eligible for legal aid to get help paying for your divorce.
+If you’re a victim of domestic abuse, you may be eligible for legal aid to help with legal costs.

 Find out more in our guide: How to get help paying for legal fees.